Welcome Jayhawks!

 All new Jayhawks (undergraduate and graduate) must complete the Vector Solutions online training.
 Check your Canvas Account and KU email for more information on how to complete the program.

-Questions about an Sexual Harassment Awareness Training-related enrollment hold (SXH)?
+Questions about a Sexual Harassment Awareness Training-related enrollment hold (SXH)?
 Visit our FAQs page.

 For Survivors at KU